Meeks91/RxRecyclerViewArrayListAdapter/README.md

 **Usage:**

-1 -> Create an instance of RxRecyclerViewArrayList to use as the data source and put the data type (e.g. String) you want in the diamond brackets.
+1 -> Create an instance of RxRecyclerViewArrayList to use as the data sou rce and put the data type (e.g. String) you want in the diamond brackets.

     val rxArrayList = RxRecyclerViewArrayList<DataType>()

 2 -> Call bind() on the rxArrayList.
 Add your viewHolderClass to the diamond brackets.
 Then pass in: your RecyclerView, layoutItemResource and LayoutConfig.

 ```
-    rxArrayList.bind<customViewHolder>(recycylerView, R.layout.item,
-                                            LayoutConfig(Orientation.vertical,RowType.single, 1))
+ rxArrayList.bind<customViewHolder>(recycylerView, R.layout.item, LayoutConfig(Orientation.vertical,RowType.single, 1))
                                                                                              { customViewHolder, dataType ->

        //here your customViewHolder will be available along with
        //the dataType you put in the diamond brackets of the rxArrayList
     }
   ```
 The LayoutConfig above acts like a LayoutManager.
 It takes 3 parameters: